wengyunqiang/privacyPassword.github.io/index.md

 Our password recording app is designed to help you securely store and manage your account passwords.
 With our app, you can enjoy the following features:

-- **Password recording: Easily record and store your account passwords in a secure and organized manner.
+- **Password recording**: Easily record and store your account passwords in a secure and organized manner.

-- **Custom categories: Organize your passwords using custom categories to make it easier to find and manage your data.
+- **Custom categories**: Organize your passwords using custom categories to make it easier to find and manage your data.

-- **Image-based notes: Attach images to your password entries for added context and clarity.
+- **Image-based notes**: Attach images to your password entries for added context and clarity.
 This can be useful for storing images of important documents or other visual information related to your accounts.

-- **Multiple unlocking options: Choose from multiple options for locking and unlocking your password vault, including gesture-based unlocking, face recognition unlocking, or fingerprint unlocking.
+- **Multiple unlocking options**: Choose from multiple options for locking and unlocking your password vault, including gesture-based unlocking, face recognition unlocking, or fingerprint unlocking.

-- **Local storage: All data entered into the app is stored locally on your device, ensuring that your data remains private and secure.
+- **Local storage**: All data entered into the app is stored locally on your device, ensuring that your data remains private and secure.

 **Privacy Statement**